yeweimian21/AST_JDT/README.md

 </RelationList>
 ```

-description : The class `AddUserTest` has an attribute which type is class `AuthDAO`.
+Description : The class `AddUserTest` has an attribute which type is class `AuthDAO`.

 - class_name : The relationship expressed by class name.

-example : `EditOfficeVisitAction.txt`
+Example : `EditOfficeVisitAction.txt`

 ```
 ...